openframeworks/ofBook/chapters/OOPs!/chapter.md

 class BallBlue : public Ball {     // we set the class to inherit from 'Ball'
     public:
-        virtual void draw();             // this is the only methid we actually want to be different from the parent class };
+        virtual void draw();             // this is the only method we actually want to be different from the parent class };
 ```